Youth & the Law: Webinar for Service Providers and Resource Roundup

 Department of Justice Canada's Two-pager

-There are several sources of online information that more fully explain the background and intent of this legislation, and also define some of the terms and language you will hear during the webinar, such as “administration of justice offenses or ‘AOJO’.
+There are several sources of online information that more fully explain the background and intent of this legislation, and also define some of the terms and language you will hear during the webinar, such as “administration of justice offenses or ‘AOJO’(link is external).
 Please note that some of the linked resources are provided more as contextual information and have not yet been updated to reflect the 2019 changes.
 Besides each link, you will see the date of last review (where such a date has been provided by the source).

 Clicklaw Wikibooks: